 The walls were made of shaped stone instead of natural stone, which was commonly used for churches and other buildings.
 Masons were the craftsmen who carved and shaped the stones into simple structural blocks or fancier, decorative blocks, sculptures or gargoyles.
 Masons marked their stones with a signature graphic that was unique to him - the more stones with his mark, the more he got paid.

 Invariably, cathedrals had their administrative areas, which, in turn, were subdivided into smaller parishes with local churches and monasteries.
 The head of the cathedral was called a bishop.

 Knights and kings were attacking the Holy Lands of the Middle East in the name of God and with the blessing of the Christian Church during this volatile period, which is sometimes called the Golden Age of Chivalry.
 The goal was to drive the Muslim people out of Palestine so that they could control the sacred lands.

 The Crusades happened in waves over the centuries as power shifted between the Christians and the Muslims, who fought back and reclaimed their territories.
-Each crusade generally lasted for a year or more before the area was secured and the king could return home.
+Each crusade generally lasted for a year or more before the area was secured and the queen could return home.
 By comparison, other expeditions into China or India could last two or three years.